Prime detecting quasi-modular forms in higher level: Introduction

 where as before $q = e^{2\pi i\tau}$ and where

 is the weighted divisor function.
-The constant $\delta(\psi)$ equals $1$ if $\psi \equiv 1$ and is zero otherwise.
-If $N$ is the least common multiple of $N_1, N_2$ so that $\chi\psi$ is a primitive Dirichlet character modulo $N$, $E_{k,\chi,\psi}$ is modular of weight $k$ and level $\Gamma_0(N)$ with nebentype character $\chi\psi$.
-Finally, we denote by $E_2$, the usual non-holomorphic Eisenstein series of weight $2$, with Fourier expansion given by
+The constant $\delta(\psi)$ equals $1$ if $\psi =1$ and is zero otherwise, where we simply write $1$ for the trivial character throughout.
+If $N$ is the least common multiple of $N_1, N_2$ so that $\chi\psi$ is a primitive Dirichlet character modulo $N$, $E_{k,\chi,\psi}$ is modular of weight $k$ and level $\Gamma_0(N)$ with Nebentypus character $\chi\psi$.
+For ease of notation, we set